Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

     	USING Outputters.Csv();

 # Exercise 5: Creating views
 In this exercise, you will create a view to provide abstraction and promote code reuse.

+To make sure that you are not colliding with others that work on the lab on the same account, you will create the view in a database.

 If you don't want to limit yourself to reading from or writing to files, you can use U-SQL metadata objects to add additional abstractions.
 You create them in the context of a database and a schema.
 Every U-SQL script will always run with a default database (master) and default schema (dbo) as its default context.
 You can create your own database and/or schema and can change the context by using the USE statement.

 Let's start with encapsulating parts of the queries above for future sharing with views and table-valued functions.
 You can encapsulate a U-SQL expression in a view for future reuse.
 Since we  used the same EXTRACT clause repeatedly in the previous examples, it makes sense to create a view to encapsulate it and store it for reuse in the U-SQL metadata catalog.

-1. Copy the following U-SQL script into the editor of your choice, and then submit the script:
+1. Copy the following U-SQL script into the editor of your choice, select a unique database name instead of *&lt;insert your DB name&gt;*, and then submit the script:

+	    DROP DATABASE IF EXISTS <insert your DB name>;
+        CREATE DATABASE <insert your DB name>;
+        USE DATABASE <insert your DB name>;

         DROP VIEW IF EXISTS SearchlogView;
 	    CREATE VIEW SearchlogView AS
     	    EXTRACT UserId          int,
 	                Start           DateTime,